mesosphere/dcos-docs-site/pages/1.13/overview/design/overlay/index.md

 The Master module will run as part of the Mesos master and will have the following responsibilities:
 1. It will be responsible for allocating the subnet to each of the agents.
 We will describe in more detail how the master module will use the replicated log to checkpoint this information for recovery during failover to a new Master.
-2. It will listen for the agent overlay modules to register and recover their allocated subnet.
+1. It will listen for the agent overlay modules to register and recover their allocated subnet.
 The agent overlay module will also use this endpoint to learn about the overlay subnets allocated to it (in case of multiple virtual networks), the subnets allocated to each of the Mesos and Docker bridges within an overlay, and the VTEP IP and MAC address allocated to it.
-3. It exposes an HTTP endpoint `overlay-master/state` that presents the state of all the virtual networks in DC/OS.
+1. It exposes an HTTP endpoint `overlay-master/state` that presents the state of all the virtual networks in DC/OS.
 The response of this endpoint is backed by the following protobuf: https://github.com/dcos/mesos-overlay-modules/blob/master/include/overlay/overlay.proto#L86

 #### Agent Mesos overlay module:

 The agent overlay module runs as part of the Mesos agents and has the following responsibilities:
 1. It is responsible for registering with the master overlay module.
 After registration it retrieves the allocated agent subnet, the subnet allocated to its Mesos and Docker bridges, and VTEP information (IP and MAC address of the VTEP).
-2. Based on the allocated agent subnet, it is responsible for generating a CNI (Container Network Interface) network config to be used by the `network/cni` isolator for the `MesosContainerizer`.
+1. Based on the allocated agent subnet, it is responsible for generating a CNI (Container Network Interface) network config to be used by the `network/cni` isolator for the `MesosContainerizer`.
-3. It is responsible for creating a Docker network to be used by the `DockerContainerizer`.
+1. It is responsible for creating a Docker network to be used by the `DockerContainerizer`.
-4. It exposes an HTTP endpoint `overlay-agent/overlays` that is used by the Virtual Network Service to retrieve information about the overlays on that particular agent.
+1. It exposes an HTTP endpoint `overlay-agent/overlays` that is used by the Virtual Network Service to retrieve information about the overlays on that particular agent.

 ### Using replicated log to coordinate subnet allocation in Master:

 For `MesosContainerizer` and `DockerContainerizer` to launch containers on a given subnet, the Mesos agent needs to learn the subnet allocated to itself.
 Further, the subnet needs to be learned before the `MesosContainerizer` or the `DockerContainerizer` start.

 The master overlay module will be responsible for allocating the subnet, the VTEP IP and the MAC address associated with VTEP.
 While allocating new subnets and caching this information itself is straightforward, maintaining this information consistently during master failover is challenging.
-To allow for this information persist across master failover the master overlay module will use the [Mesos replicated log](http://mesos.apache.org/documentation/latest/replicated-log-internals/ "Mesos Documentation").
+To allow for this information persist across master failover the master overlay module will use the [Mesos replicated log "Mesos Documentation"](http://mesos.apache.org/documentation/latest/replicated-log-internals/).
 The algorithm that allows the master overlay module to checkpoint this information and recover it, after master failover has been completed, is as follows :
 1. Whenever a new agent overlay module registers with the master module, the master module will try allocating a new subnet, a new VTEP IP and a new MAC address for the VTEP to the registered agent module.
 However, it will not respond to the registration request with the allocated information until this information has been written successfully into the replicated log.
-2. On failover, the master module will read the replicated log and recreate the subnet, VTEP IP, and VTEP MAC address information and build a cache of this allocated information in memory.
+1. On failover, the master module will read the replicated log and recreate the subnet, VTEP IP, and VTEP MAC address information and build a cache of this allocated information in memory.
-3. The agent overlay module’s registration request would fail in case the registration request was received in the middle of a Master failover.
+1. The agent overlay module’s registration request would fail in case the registration request was received in the middle of a Master failover.
 In this case it is the responsibility of the agent overlay module to locate the new master and try registering with the overlay module on the new master.

 ### Configuring `MesosContainerizer` and `DockerContainerizer` to use the allocated subnet.